Skip to content

 Recommendation

-• Consult IBM’s security advisories and apply any available patches or mitigations to address the identified vulnerabilities in IBM App Connect Enterprise.
+• Investigate and apply any available patches or mitigations from IBM for known vulnerabilities in App Connect Enterprise.

 Detection coverage 2

-Detect File Manipulation in IBM App Connect Enterprise
+Detect Suspicious Process Execution from IBM App Connect Enterprise

 high

-Detect Potential DoS Attack Against IBM App Connect Enterprise
+Detect Web Shell Creation in IBM App Connect Enterprise

 medium